mechachki/bg_lgbt/README.md

 # bg_lgbt
-A collection of evidence of LGBT individuals throughout Bulgarian history
+A collection of evidence of LGBT individuals throughout Bulgarian history.
+TW: Some of the articles contain homophobic language.